qmk/qmk_firmware/keyboards/vitamins_included/rev1/readme.md

+# Rev1

+This readme describes the specifics of using the rev1 design

 ## First Time Setup

 Clone the `qmk_firmware` repo and navigate to its top level directory.
 [Once your build environment is setup](https://docs.qmk.fm/getting_started_build_tools.html), you'll be able to generate the default .hex using the [build/compile instructions](https://docs.qmk.fm/build-compile-instructions) in the docs